Chapter 1: Diana Should Intervene in Every Universe

 “All right.”
 He took both of her hands in his and raised his voice.
 “Anne Shirley-Cuthbert, you have been the only girl for me since the day we met and you walloped me with your slate.”
 Anne wrinkled her nose at him, and she heard laughter from some of the Avonlea group.
 “Would you do me the very great honor of allowing me to court you?”

 She spoke clearly so that no one would misunderstand.
 “Yes, Gilbert Blythe.
 I believe I would like that very much.”
 She bit her lip as he brought her hands up and placed a gentle kiss on her knuckles.
-Goosebumps travelled the length of her forearms.
+Goosebumps traveled the length of her forearms.

 “Thank you,” he breathed.